 This post may include affiliate links; see our disclosure policy.

-Don’t have arrowroot starch or flour, or realized you’re all out while you’re cooking?
-Here’s the best arrowroot powder substitute to use in recipes.
+Don’t have arrowroot starch or flour, or realize you’re all out while you’re cooking?
+Here are the best arrowroot powder substitutes to use in recipes.

 Arrowroot powder substitute | Arrowroot starch substitute | Arrowroot flour substitute